-Each matriculated student is assigned an academic advisor with expertise in the student's degree or certificate program.
-Academic advisors are MVCC faculty or staff members; they can be contacted during their posted office hours or by telephone or email.
-Academic advisors help students understand program requirements, select appropriate courses, prepare for careers or transfer, and gain access to any special resources needed such as tutoring or counseling.
-Students are encouraged to see their academic advisor regularly, and especially before priority registration each term.
-Students can find out who their advisor is through DegreeWorks on SIRS.
+Each matriculated student is assigned a student support advisor with expertise in the student's degree or certificate program.
+Student support advisors are MVCC staff members; they can be contacted during their posted office hours or by telephone or email.
+Student support advisors help students understand program requirements, select appropriate courses, prepare for careers or transfer, and gain access to any special resources needed such as tutoring or counseling.
+Students are encouraged to see their student support advisor regularly, and especially before priority registration each term.